No-Stir Granola Why triple play granola? Because a lot of us are sadly missing baseball…

 - 1 tsp ground ginger optional

-- Stir dry ingredients together in a medium bowl.
+- For pie crust: Stir dry ingredients together in a medium bowl.
 Measure oil and milk together in a glass measuring cup.
 Add all at once to the flour; stir lightly and quickly with a fork, just until flour is completely moistened.

 - Shape into a ball with your hands.
-Cut in half with a knife.
+Dough should form into a slighly moist ball.
+If not, put back in boil and drizzle a little more oil.
+Cut the ball of dough in half with a knife.

 - Lightly dampen a smooth work surface so that a square sheet of wax paper will stick.
-(Wax paper works best) Place one half of dough on paper, place second sheet of paper on top and flatten dough with hand.
+(Wax paper or silpat mat work best) Place one half of dough on surface, place second sheet of wax paper or mat on top and flatten dough with your hand.

 - Roll from center of dough towards edges until dough is an even thickness (about 1/8 inch) and about 1 inch wider than diameter of the pie dish.